firebelley/godot-export/README.md

 #### Optional Inputs
 - `export_debug` defaults `false`
-  - If `true`, godot will export in debug mode.
+  - If `true`, godot will export debug builds.
 - `archive_output` default `false`
-  - If `true`, exported files will be archived into a `.zip` file.
+  - If `true`, exports will be archived into a `.zip` file.
 - `relative_export_path` default `''`
   - If provided, exports will be moved to this directory relative to the root of the Git repository.
   - **NOTE**: This setting is overridden by `use_preset_export_path`